siberoloji/siberoloji.github.io/content/blog/2022-02-28-how-to-make-toast-message.md

 ---

 <!-- wp:paragraph -->
-<p>You can find a code sample to make a Toast message in Android Studio</p>
+<p>You can find a code sample to make a Toast message in Android Studio

 <!-- wp:more -->